Note: Goalwise has been acquired by Niyo Money and is rebranded to Niyo Money.

 Every one of us wants to create wealth, and most of us understand that the foundation of creating wealth is smart investing.

-This article is for those who wish to make wealth and at the same time achieve every short term and long term goals.
+This article is for those who wish to make wealth and at the same time achieve every short-term and long-term goals.

-Undoubtedly, mutual fund investments and strict discipline are the best way to achieve your financial goals.
+Mutual fund investments and strict discipline are the best way to achieve your financial goals.
 As the Indian market is supposed to grow significantly over a period of 30 years, money invested in the right instrument can grow your investment significantly.